 Asian citrus psyllid (ACP)

-The insect that carries the bacteria from tree to tree is called the Asian citrus psyllid or ACP for short.
+The insect that is said to carry the CLas bacteria from tree to tree is called the Asian citrus psyllid or ACP for short.
 (In the photo above, some ACP are on the leaves of a citrus tree in my yard.)
-It is the great enemy, for it vectors the disease-causing bacteria.
+It is the great enemy, for it vectors the “disease-causing” bacteria.
 I remember attending a lecture back in 2018 where a UC researcher recommended regularly spraying all citrus trees with insecticides to kill ACP or else putting them under a net structure to exclude the insects.

 But Mark Hoddle, Entomology and Extension Specialist at UC Riverside, presented at yesterday’s field day about his work on “biocontrol.”
 That means he tried to find other insects that might eat the ACP.
 He travelled to Pakistan and brought back a wasp that ate ACP there.
 He released those wasps, called Tamarixia radiata, here in California in 2011.